 This passage relates how the oracle realized the error of her old pagan beliefs.
 Maybe the Dafne coins also alluded to this change in spirituality.
 This coin may have had a message from Constantine to the people of Constantinople that his new city would be a Christian city and it also represented his victory over Licinius-- which was a victory of Christianity over paganism.

-an error.
-Anyone that looks closely at the coinage will see
+that looks closely at clear examples will see that it looks like

-obviously a laurel in the right hand and palm in the left
+a laurel in the right hand and palm in the left hand of Victory.

-Laurel symbolizes victory while the palm symbolizes peace.
+branch and palmbranch) Laurel symbolizes victory while the palm

 Victory or Angel ?

-the pagan victory also became the Christian angel.
-In this
+became the Christian angel.
+In this transition, the image of

 with the victor's wreath and palm.
 "This is perhaps the only

-the transition from pagan goddess to Christian angel is
+case in which the transition from pagan goddess to Christian

-have to some people, but in keeping with the ambiguous
+certainly could have to some people, but in keeping with the

 The Barbarian Attribute